Supported Access & Short Breaks

 - • Community-based breaks within the person's local area

-- • Supported access to activities nationally or abroad where this is clearly linked to agreed outcomes and remains within TishAbility's non-regulated remit
+- • Supported access to activities locally, nationally or, where suitable, agreed and properly insured, internationally

 - • Supported transitions to and from activities where this forms part of accessing the opportunity